Living with Mountain Lions

 - In Colorado, lions are found in areas of pinion pine, juniper, mountain mahogany, ponderosa pine, and oak brush.
 Lions generally will be most abundant in areas with plentiful deer.

 - Individual lions range in areas varying in size from 10 to 370 square miles.
-Females with young kittens use the smallest areas; adult mate occupy the largest areas.
+Females with young kittens use the smallest areas; adult males occupy the largest areas.

-- Size of the home range depends on the terrain and how much food is available.
-Boundaries of male home range are marked with piles of dirt and twigs, called scrapes, which signal to other lions that this area is occupied.
+- The size of the home range depends on the terrain and how much food is available.
+Boundaries of the male home range are marked with piles of dirt and twigs, called scrapes, which signal to other lions that this area is occupied.